dtinth/scheduler/docs/contents/1-background.md

 Risks
 -----
-* If the application became very popular, it may run slower.
+* If the application become very popular, it may run slower.
-* If the application became very popular, the database might be full.
+* If the application become very popular, the database might be full.